danyaberezun/KEEPs/README.md

     private val caller: Caller<M> = if (oldCaller is CallerImpl.Method.BoundStatic) {
         //                              From this ^ check we know that Caller<M> & BoundStatic
-        //                              and are able to infer that M :> ReflectMethod val receiverType = (descriptor.extensionReceiverParameter ?: descriptor.dispatchReceiverParameter)?.type
+        //                              and could infer that M :> ReflectMethod val receiverType = (descriptor.extensionReceiverParameter ?: descriptor.dispatchReceiverParameter)?.type
         if (receiverType != null && receiverType.needsMfvcFlattening()) {
             val unboxMethods = getMfvcUnboxMethods(receiverType.asSimpleType())!!